manassadasivuni/digital-garden/_notes/TOK Journal Entries.md

 title: TOK Journal Entries
 ---

-> This is an [[Index]].
-See which notes relate to this topic in the "notes mentioning this note" section
+> See which notes relate to this topic in the "notes mentioning this note" section

 Since I'm an IBDP student, I have to make TOK journal entries: